tylernguyen/obsidian-horizon/README.md

 #### "Is there a light color scheme?"

 No currently and is not planned.
 The existing Horizon light palette does not suit Obsidian.
 An alternative light color palette can be suggested by creating a pull request/ issue.

-#### "Obsidian Publish live demo?"

-[Damn That Television](https://damnthattelevision.com) is my personal blog.
-It runs the latest Horizon `publish.css`.
-You may get a better idea of how elements look by referring to [this blog post](https://damnthattelevision.com/Blog/Preview+My+Horizon+Theme+for+Obsidian).
+Though the dark mode is the primary focus of this theme.

 #### "Can you port this for X app?"